Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Every expressed transcript of sORF has many start codons and stop codons.
 If you want to print all combinations of start codons and stop codons, please turn it on.
+Default is False.
       --best_no_sRNA, -bs   If you want to generate best gff file without overlaping with sRNA, please turn it on.
+Default is False.
       --best_no_TSS, -bt    If you want to generate best gff file which not refere to TSS, please turn it on.
+Default is False.

 - Output files